paytonrodman/paytonrodman.github.io/content/resource/grad-FAQ/before/find-supervisors.md

 ### What should I say?

-> Dear Prof Reynolds,
->
+A general template could follow

+1. <span style="background-color:#fc8583">Salutation</span>: see [here]({{< relref "../before/research.md/#3-use-proper-etiquette" >}}) for tips

+2. <span style="background-color:#fc9d83">Introduction</span>: your name and your student status

+3. <span style="background-color:#fcb782">Purpose</span>: why you're emailing them

+4. (Optional) <span style="background-color:#f4e38a">Funding</span>: if you have funding secured or know have plans to apply to something big

+5. <span style="background-color:#c3fe81">Experience</span>: your skills and research experience

+6. <span style="background-color:#88f7c5">Research interests</span>: what you want to research in your PhD

+7. <span style="background-color:#8adaf5">Doing your homework</span>: link to their work (you must have actually read these!)

+8. <span style="background-color:#90a6ee">Actionable request</span>: ask a specific question or action for them to undertake

+9. <span style="background-color:#cf9de1">Closing</span>: again, see [here]({{< relref "../before/research.md/#3-use-proper-etiquette" >}})

+<span style="background-color:#fc8583">Dear Prof. Reynolds</span>,

-> My name is Payton Rodman, and I am currently an astrophysics Honours student at the University of Tasmania in Australia, graduating in November of this year.
-I am looking to apply to doctoral programs in astrophysics, including Cambridge for the Michaelmas term in 2019.
-For funding, I'm planning to apply for the Gates-Cambridge scholarship, along with the Commonwealth scholarships.
+<span style="background-color:#fc9d83">My name is Payton Rodman, and I am currently an astrophysics Honours student at the University of Tasmania in Australia, graduating in November of this year.</span> <span style="background-color:#fcb782">I am looking to apply to doctoral programs in astrophysics, including Cambridge for the Michaelmas term in 2019.</span> <span style="background-color:#f4e38a">For funding, I'm planning to apply for the Gates-Cambridge scholarship, along with the Commonwealth scholarships.</span>

->
-> I have research experience in theoretical astrophysics starting in 2015, mostly in the field of AGN with Radio Galaxy Zoo (RGZ), including one first-author paper currently under review with MNRAS.
-For my Honours thesis this year, I am investigating how Faraday Rotation of AGN jets can be used to constrain galaxy cluster properties through analytic and numerical modelling, for use with large radio surveys like the SKA.
-Your work has cropped up many times in relation to that, most recently your 2015 paper on the transport of g-modes into the ICM (abs/1511.03271).
+<span style="background-color:#c3fe81">I have research experience in theoretical astrophysics starting in 2015, mostly in the field of AGN with Radio Galaxy Zoo (RGZ), including one first-author paper currently under review with MNRAS.
+For my Honours thesis this year, I am investigating how Faraday Rotation of AGN jets can be used to constrain galaxy cluster properties through analytic and numerical modelling, for use with large radio surveys like the SKA.</span> <span style="background-color:#8adaf5">Your work has cropped up many times in relation to that, most recently your 2015 paper on the transport of g-modes into the ICM (abs/1511.03271).</span>

->
-> Continuing into graduate studies, I am looking to do more with turbulence and instabilities within accretion disks around AGN and how these might lead to X-ray variability, similar to the work you've done with Dr Drew Hogg (e.g. abs/1801.05836).
+<span style="background-color:#88f7c5">Continuing into graduate studies, I am looking to do more with turbulence and instabilities within accretion disks around AGN and how these might lead to X-ray variability,</span> <span style="background-color:#8adaf5">similar to the work you've done with Dr Drew Hogg (e.g. abs/1801.05836).</span>

->
-> Please let me know if you plan to accept any graduate students in 2019, and if you'd consider supervising me for a PhD in a related area.
-I have attached my CV with more details on my research experience, and I look forward to hearing from you and discussing any options further.
+<span style="background-color:#90a6ee">Please let me know if you plan to accept any graduate students in 2019, and if you'd consider supervising me for a PhD in a related area.</span> <span style="background-color:#cf9de1">I have attached my CV with more details on my research experience, and I look forward to hearing from you and discussing any options further.</span>

->
-> Cheers,
-> Payton
+<span style="background-color:#cf9de1">Cheers,</span>
+<span style="background-color:#cf9de1">Payton</span>